BillDH2k/Hackintosh-HP-Z440-Z640-Z840-OpenCore/README.md

 **What Works:**

 - Everything, except Sleep/Wake (This is a workstation setup.
-Disable Sleep from macOS System Preference)
+Sleep must be disabled from macOS System Preference.)

 **EFI Folder**